 - The input transformation framework has been reworked.
 This fixes some corner cases, and adds more flexibility for projects which use IPython, like SymPy & SAGE.
-For more details, see Custom input transformation. - Exception types can now be displayed with a custom traceback, by defining a render_traceback() method which returns a list of strings, each containing one line of the traceback. - A new command, ipython history trim can be used to delete everything but the last 1000 entries in the history database. - %logstart and %logappend are no longer broken. - Add glob expansion for %run, e.g. %run -g script.py .txt. - Expand variables (\$f00) in Cell Magic argument line. - By default, iptest will exclude various slow tests.
+For more details, see Custom input transformation. - Exception types can now be displayed with a custom traceback, by defining a render_traceback() method which returns a list of strings, each containing one line of the traceback. - A new command, ipython history trim can be used to delete everything but the last 1000 entries in the history database. - file is defined in both config files at load time, and .ipy files executed with %run. - %logstart and %logappend are no longer broken. - Add glob expansion for %run, e.g. %run -g script.py .txt. - Expand variables (\$foo) in Cell Magic argument line. - By default, iptest will exclude various slow tests.
 All tests can be run with iptest --all. - SQLite history can be disabled in the various cases that it does not behave well. - %edit works on interactively defined variables. - editor hooks have been restored from quarantine, enabling TextMate as editor, etc. - The env variable PYTHONSTARTUP is respected by IPython. - The %matplotlib magic was added, which is like the old %pylab magic, but it does not import anything to the interactive namespace.
-It is recommended that users switch to %matplotlib and explicit imports. - The --matplotlib command line flag was also added.
+It is recommended that users switch to %matplotlib and explicit imports.

+• The --matplotlib command line flag was also added.
 It invokes the new %matplotlib magic and can be used in the same way as the old --pylab flag.
-You can either use it by itself as a flag (--matplotlib), or you can also pass a backend explicitly (--matplotlib qt or --matplotlib=wx, etc).
+You can either use it by itself as a flag (--matplotlib), or you can also pass a backend explicitly (--matplotlib gt or --matplotlib=wx, etc).